 She grew up in a poor family in the outskirts of Cochabamba and attended a large, poverty-stricken public high school (that happens to be located right across from my apartment and is still going on all these many years later).
 In her senior year of high school she joined a competition for best high school graduating student and WON!
 Her prize was to be sent to Russia for her university degree.

-When she graduated from university in Russia with an engineering degree she looked around for someplace she could do a graduate school-level nutrition program, without much money, and was accepted in Germany, where she completed her graduate level work and then got a nutrition job in a large dairy plant in Germany, all in all living and working in Russia and Europe for 20 years.
+When she graduated from university in Russia with her college degree she looked around for someplace she could do a graduate school-level nutrition program, without much money, and was accepted in Germany, where she completed her graduate level work and then got a nutrition job in a large dairy plant in Germany, all in all living and working in Russia and Europe for 20 years.

 She wondered what the meaning of life was?
 What was her existence all about?
 Together with a fellow student and friend of hers, she went to church, at the friend’s invitation.
 On accepting their invitation, she met Jesus Christ, as personal Lord and Savior in Germany, in a small neighborhood group of believers, and she began to grow in her walk with Christ.